core-wg/oscore/draft-ietf-core-object-security.md

 ## Message Expansion ## {#appendix-a3}

 The message expansion is not the size of the COSE object.
-The cipher text in the COSE object is encrypted payload and options of the unprotected CoAP message - the plaintext of which is removed from the protected CoAP message.
-Since the size of the cipher text is the same as the corresponding plaintext, there is no message expansion due to encryption; payload and options are just represented in a different way in the protected CoAP message:
+The ciphertext in the COSE object is encrypted payload and options of the unprotected CoAP message - the plaintext of which is removed from the protected CoAP message.
+Since the size of the ciphertext is the same as the corresponding plaintext, there is no message expansion due to encryption; payload and options are just represented in a different way in the protected CoAP message:

 * The encrypted payload is in the payload of the protected CoAP message